noteed/exploring/README.md

 ```

 The formula `x + y * stride` is typical of pixel addressing in a 1d-array.
 We
-already know that each byte represents a two pixels, which is confirmed by `*
+already know that each byte represents two pixels, which is confirmed by `*
 160`: advancing to the next line (i.e. by 320 pixels) is done by advancing by
 160 bytes.